 As performance, security, and automation testing continued, Phase 2 of the project kicked off, focused on extending the VF Commerce 1.5 RefApp to support an MVP launch of Vans US by building on the pivotal work of Vans Canada.
 Merchandising capabilities and the shopping cart, checkout, and My Account pages were now powered by a Salesforce V2 Commerce API.
 Complete the Look APIs were featured using Salesforce’s dynamic AI technology, Einstein.
 With custom functionality tailored to suit the US market, the Vans US site went live in March 2022.

 The final phase of VF’s transformation was marked by an ecommerce architecture that is now 100 percent headless, with continued rollouts of its most valuable platform, now referred to as Canvas.
-Vans and The North Face brands have both launched in the US and Canada, with Timberland slated to launch next in these countries.
+Vans, The North Face, and Timberland brands have now launched in the US and Canada.
 VF’s future-forward RefApp includes additional systems integrations to support regional markets and can deploy more storefront features as developed.
 In our ongoing partnership, we continue to collaborate with VF on its digital roadmap for the future and offer site monitoring and round-the-clock support.